 b.
 Agency Concern.
-The director determines, after consultation with the Department of Water Resources, DEQ, the Department of Fish and Game, and affected Indian tribes that the proposed surface mining or cyanidation facility operations could reasonably be expected to significantly degrade adjacent surface and/or ground waters or otherwise threaten public health, safety or welfare.
+The director determines, after consultation with the Department of Water Resources, DEQ, the Department of Fish and Game, and affected Indian tribes that the proposed surface mining or cyanidation facility operations could reasonably be expected to significantly degrade adjacent surface and/or g round waters or otherwise threaten public health, safety or welfare.
 The purpose of a public hearing held under this subsection will be to receive written and oral comments on the measures the operator is proposing to use to protect surface and/or ground water quality from nonpoint source pollution.
-(3-30-06)(
+(3-30-06)()

 02. Consolidation.
 If the director determines that a hearing should be held, he shall order that such proceedings be consolidated.
 The applicant and the public must be advised of the specific subjects to be discussed at the hearing at least twenty (20) days prior to the hearing.
 The Department will coordinate with the DEQ, as appropriate, for any hearings relating to permanent closure of a cyanidation facility to streamline application processing.
-(3-30-06)

 03. Location.
 A hearing shall be held in the locality of the proposed surface-mine or a proposed cyanidation facility at a reasonably convenient time and place for public participation.
-The director may call for more than one hearing when conditions warrant. $(3 \ 30 \ 06)($)
+The director may call for more than one hearing when conditions warrant.
+(3-30-06)()

 04. Notice of Hearing.
-The director shall provide at lease_least twenty (20) days' advance notice of the date, time, and place of the hearing to: federal, state, and local governmental agencies, Indian tribes who may have an interest in the decision as shown on the application, and the public; to all persons who petitioned for a hearing; and to any person identified by the applicant under Subsection 070.02 as a legal owner of the land that will likely be affected by the proposed operations.
-Notice to the applicant must be sent by certified mail and postmarked not less than twenty (20) days before the scheduled public hearing date.
-(3-30-06)( a.
+The director shall provide at lease least twenty (20) days' advance notice of the date, time, and place of the hearing to: federal, state, and local governmental agencies, Indian tribes who may have an interest in the decision as shown on the application, and the public; to all persons who petitioned for a hearing; and to any person identified by the applicant under Subsection 070.02 as a legal owner of the land that will likely be affected by the proposed operations.
+Notice to the applicant must be sent by certified mail and postmarked not less than twenty a.
 In the event a hearing is ordered under Section 110, the notice shall describe: (3-30-06)